toolleeo/cli-apps/README.md

 * [shbin](https://github.com/Shiphero/shbin) - Upload code snippets, notebooks, images or any other content to a Github repository that acts as your internal pastebin, and returns the URL to share it with your team.
 * [shcopy](https://github.com/aymanbagabas/shcopy) - Copy text to your system clipboard locally and remotely using ANSI OSC52 sequence.
 * [sitecopy](http://www.manyfish.co.uk/sitecopy/) - Synchronizes a local copy of a website with a remote copy on a server, does not use SSH/`scp` but FTP for file copy, useful when the remote server does not support secure copy.
+* [smartscp](https://github.com/lengyijun/smartscp) - A replacement of scp, but auto skip git-ignored files; it's just a wrapper of sshfs and xcp.
 * [stftp](http://stftp.sourceforge.net/) - (simple terminal FTP) aims to be a "easy-to-use and unbloated client for the UNIX (and UNIX-like) console".
 * [tdl](https://github.com/iyear/tdl) - Beautiful and feature-rich Telegram downloader, written in Go.
 * [tran](https://github.com/abdfnx/tran) - Securely transfer and send anything between computers with TUI.